-- A set of emails released by Daniels' lawyer Michael Avenatti shows that Cohen used his Trump Organization email account to facilitate the wire transfer for the deal.
+- A set of emails that Daniels' lawyer Michael Avenatti released shows that Cohen used his Trump Organization email account to facilitate the wire transfer for the deal.

-April 2018: Trump makes his first public comments, saying he was unaware of the payment to Daniels.
+April 2018: Trump in his first public comments says he's unaware of the payment to Daniels.

 May 2018: Trump's personal attorney Rudy Giuliani says Trump did in fact reimburse Cohen and knew about the "general arrangement."

 - Trump attempts to do damage control the next day, tweeting that Cohen received a "monthly retainer, not from the campaign and having nothing to do with the campaign, from which he entered into, through reimbursement, a private contract between two parties."